deeplearning4j/deeplearning4j/word2vec.md

 ## <a name="setup">Word2Vec Setup</a>

 Create a new project in IntelliJ using Maven.
+If you don't know how to do that, see our [Quickstart page](../quickstart.html).
 Then specify these properties and dependencies in the POM.xml file in your project's root directory.

                 <properties>
                   <nd4j.version>0.0.3.5.5.3</nd4j.version> // check Maven Central for latest versions